-It didn’t take long after President Biden announced his student loan forgiveness program in August for the scammers to get up and running.
+It didn’t take long after President Biden announced his student loan forgiveness program in August 2022 for the scammers to get up and running.
 The Better Business Bureau (BBB) and federal agencies have unearthed hundreds of ads, text messages, phone calls, and emails targeting student loan borrowers.
 Their purpose?
 To get consumers to divulge private financial information or to pay for unnecessary services.
-In early October the U.S. Department of Education issued warnings about the student loan forgiveness scams and advice on how to avoid them .
+In response, the U.S. Department of Education issued warnings about the student loan forgiveness scams and advice on how to avoid them.

 Status of Biden’s Student Loan Forgiveness Plan